scuttlebutt-eu/important-documents/proposal-membership.md

 When you vouch for another member, it means: "I trust this person and their abilities to participate fruitfully in the collective.
 I take on the responsibility of introducing the rules and spirit of the collective, and agree to intermediate if they are part of or cause conflicts."

 Vouchings are internal - public within the collective but private from non-members.
 For now, vouching relies on messages on Signal and your memory.
 Your responsibility in vouching also includes knowing who else vouches for the same person.
 Participate in the following ways:
   1. **Add a vouch**: internally message the other members of the Signal group mentioning who you are vouching for.
-This is also a good time to celebrate and publicly express the good things about your new vouchee!
+This is also a good time to celebrate and express the good things about your new vouchee!
   2. **Remove a vouch**: internally message the other members and mention who you stop vouching for.
 The situation might call for a bit more tact and privacy: if necessary, privately message those who still vouch for that person to discuss a course of action.
   3. **Query**: query by messaging other members, internally or privately, about the vouching status of another member.